Tochiepet/alx-system_engineering-devops/0x00-shell_basics/README.md

-This lists the content of current directory
+This changes to user home directory